ING announces new buyback programme, Q3 net profit beats estimates

-Nov 2 (Reuters) - ING Groep INGA.AS, the largest Dutch bank, on Thursday announced its second share buyback programme of the year, of up to 2.5 billion euros, following third-quarter net profits that were more than double the previous year.
+Nov 2 (Reuters) - ING Groep INGA.AS, the largest Dutch bank, on Thursday announced its second share buyback programme of the year, of up to 2.5 billion euros ($2.65 billion), following third-quarter net profits that more than doubled from the previous year.

+The bank, which serves around 37 million customers, corporate clients and financial institutions in more than 40 countries, stressed that it remains vigilant as global economic growth is slowing.

+The banking sector has been one of the main beneficiaries of rising interest rates over the last two years to curb inflation, but central banks seem now to be at the end of this cycle of monetary tightening.

 (Reporting by Diana Mandiá and Matteo Allievi; Editnig by Kim Coghill)